Jenny-Jiani/Jenny-Jiani.github.io/programming/java/user-guide.md

 ## Getting Started: HelloWorld

-1. Open Eclipse and create a new Java project HelloDBR.
+1. Open Eclipse and create a new Java project HelloDBR .
 2. Add the required JAR file to your project.
     Click File > Properties > Java Build Path > Libraries > Add external JARs, add dynamsoft-barcodereader-{version number}.jar and click Apply.
-    The JAR file can be found at `DBR-Java-{version number}\DynamsoftBarcodeReader\lib`.
+    The JAR file can be found at [INSTALLATION FOLDER]\Dynamsoft Barcode Reader\lib\ .
 3. Import the header.
     ```java
-    import com.dynamsoft.dbr.*;
+    import com.dynamsoft.barcode.*;
     ```
 4. Replace the code of HelloDBR with the following.
     ```java